electricsam/helidon-grpc-example/README.md

  for gRPC streaming.
 Since this project is experimental in nature, it should be considered a proof of concept and not all aspects of a production-ready application have been implemented.

-### At this point in time this project achieves the following prototype goals
+### At this point in time, this project achieves the following prototype goals

  - Defines a protobuf schema and generates the required Java classes
  - Contains a Helidon gRPC service that accepts one input stream of messages